transkatgirl/nightcore.sh/README.md

 - Designed to work with lossless files, by using lossless encoding in all processing steps.
 - Preserves audio quality whenever possible by avoiding resampling, using lossless formats and using the high quality SoX resampler whenever resampling is absoutely required.
 - Preserves video quality whenever possible by using lossless formats and avoiding RGB to YUV conversion.
-- Offers lossless 4k60fps output at reasonable filesizes (typically under 64mbit/s bitrates).
+- Offers lossless 4k60fps output at reasonable filesizes.

 ## Dependencies
 - GNU Coreutils or [untested] Busybox (for running the script)